SDL-mirror/SDL/docs/README-amigaos4.md

 ================================================================================

-If you want to draw accelerated 3D graphics or use explicitly OpenGL functions, you have to create an OpenGL context, instead of SDL_Renderer.
+If you want to draw accelerated 3D graphics or use explicitly OpenGL functions, you have to create an OpenGL context, instead of a SDL_Renderer.

 If you would like to create an OpenGL ES 2.0 context, you need to specify the version before window creation, for example: